ShivaniKhatri96/React-notetaking-app/README.md

 - User can log in
 - Authentication completed for routes
 - Styling 404 page completed
+- Updating navbar based on authentication as well as making it responsive

 ### Currently working on

-- Updating navbar based on authentication as well as making it responsive
+- Creating notes section

 ### Tools used